Color space

 Färghantering för fotografer, srgb färgrymd.

 Fig.4 If we compare the picture to sRGB, we can see that a lot of the dark and middle tones and some of the reds and yellows will end up outside the color space.
-If we use sRGB these out of gamut colors will be moved inside the color space and not only the saturation but perhaps also luminosity and color will drift away.
+If we use sRGB these out of gamut colors will be moved inside the color space and not only the saturation but perhaps also luminosity and color will drift away, , and areas of the image will lose their texture.

 Färghantering för fotografer, Adobe rgb.